How Does the Insurance Regulatory Information System (IRIS) Work?

 Insurance Company Compliance and Reporting Requirements of IRIS

-Insurance providers are required to file annual and quarterly financial statements with the NAIC.
-According to the NAIC, it’s crucial for insurers to submit their filings accurately, completely and on time.
+Insurance providers are required to file annual and quarterly financial statements with the NAIC, which emphasizes accurate, complete and on time submissions.
 This facilitates the regulatory process and supports the overall health of the insurance industry, which is critical to the success of our economy.

 All insurers are required to file financial statements with states they’re licensed to operate in.
 The data they submit feeds into the IRIS tools and databases.

-Insurance providers must submit reports to NAIC, the organization that runs IRIS, on a quarterly basis.
+Insurance providers must submit reports to the NAIC, the organization that runs IRIS, on a quarterly basis.